kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `KubeletPodResourcesGetAllocatable`: Enable the kubelet's pod resources `GetAllocatableResources` functionality.
 This API augments the [resource allocation reporting](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#monitoring-device-plugin-resources)
-- `KubeletPodResourcesDynamiceResources`: Extend the kubelet's pod resources gRPC endpoint to to include resources allocated in `ResourceClaims` via `DynamicResourceAllocation` API.
+- `KubeletPodResourcesDynamicResources`: Extend the kubelet's pod resources gRPC endpoint to to include resources allocated in `ResourceClaims` via `DynamicResourceAllocation` API.
   See [resource allocation reporting](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#monitoring-device-plugin-resources) for more details. with informations about the allocatable resources, enabling clients to properly